Living & Lifestyle

 Practical Considerations for Retirees

-Quick Answer: Key practical steps include getting your NIE number, opening a Spanish bank account, arranging health insurance, registering with your embassy, and setting up utilities.
-A local gestor (administrative assistant) can help navigate Spanish bureaucracy.
+Quick Answer: Key practical steps include getting your NIE number, opening a Spanish bank account, arranging visa-compliant health insurance, registering on the padrón, setting up utilities, and planning tax residence before you spend 183 days in Spain.
+A gestor or lawyer can help with paperwork, but specialist tax advice is separate.

 Essential setup checklist: